About Vegetarian Guides

 The Veggie Guides approach

 We don't do inane reviews of a single dish on a long menu.
-Instead we list the most enticing vegan dishes with prices, and get as much info as we can from local veggies who eat there all the time.
+Instead we list the most enticing vegan dishes with prices, and get as much info as we can from local vegans who eat there all the time.
 We don't judge.
 If a place isn't up to standard we leave it out.
 We figure if it's still open many people like it, so we give enough info for students to select the cheapest, couples to spot the ones with candles, and business travellers to know where to go to impress.
 Of course if a place delights everyone we might rave about it.

 About The Editors